How to Keep Cancer at Bay? (Blog-4)

 Wellness research in the physical dimension has explored other aspects that include the ability and determination to care for one’s physical health, safety, and quality of life by responsible decision-making, adequate self-care, and seeking medical assistance when warranted.
 You should have the ability to know when we are not physically well and when to take appropriate actions.
 One must recognize how personal behaviours are inherently linked to maintaining optimum physical health and wellness.

 In summary, our physical health and wellness include, but are not limited to:

 Drinking adequate potable water

-Having adequate healthy sleep that is required for the age
+Having an adequate healthy sleep is required for the age

 Maintaining effective personal hygiene

 Avoiding substances that are detrimental to health